giantswarm/docs/src/content/guides/scheduling-constraints-and-resource-qos/index.md

 Memory resources are measured in bytes.
 You specify them as decimals with one of SI suffixes (E, P, T, G, M, K) or their power-of-two equivalents (Ei, Pi, Ti, Gi, Mi, Ki).
 For example, the following represent roughly the same value: 128974848, 129e6, 129M, 123Mi.

-## How Pods are Scheduled
+## How Pods are scheduled

-When a pod is created, the Kubernetes scheduler selects a node for the pod to run on.
+When a pod is created, the Kubernetes scheduler selects a node for the Pod to run on.
 Each node has a maximum capacity for RAM and CPU.
 The scheduler ensures that, for each resource type, the sum of the resource requests (not limits!) of the containers scheduled to the node is less than the capacity of the node.

 Note that even when actual memory or CPU usage might be low, the scheduler will still refuse to place pods onto nodes if the capacity check fails.
 This protects against a resource shortage when resource usage increases, e.g. due to a daily peak or other kind of load increase.

-## Resource Guarantees
+## Resource guarantees

 Kubernetes differentiates between compressible and incompressible resources.
 Former currently supports CPU and latter currently only Memory.

 For compressible resources, Pods are guaranteed to get the amount they requested, they might or might not get additional resources.
 If Pods exceed their limits they will be throttled accordingly.
 If no limit is set they may use as much of the compressible resource as available.

 For incompressible resources, Pods are guaranteed to get the amount they requested.
 If they exceed their request they might get killed (e.g. when another pod requests more of the resource).
-If Pods use more than their limit, the process that is using the most amount of memory, inside one of the pod's containers, will be killed by the kernel.
+If Pods use more than their limit, the process that is using the most amount of memory, inside one of the Pod's containers, will be killed by the kernel.

-## Quality of Service Classes
+## Quality of service classes

 There are three QoS classes for Pods: Guaranteed, Burstable, and Best-Effort.